-"[s]ince it is not a Member of the United Nations, by the same token Yugoslavia is not a party to the Statute under Article 93, paragraph 1, of the Charter [of the United Nations]" (Preliminary Objections of Italy, p.
-27).
+"[t]he FRY is not a party to the Statute of the Court, since it is neither a Member of the United Nations nor a non-Member State that has become a party to the Statute under Article 93 (2) of the Charter [of the United Nations]" (Preliminary Objections of the United Kingdom, p.
+25, para.
+3.1).

-51. The Court notes that it is, and has always been, common ground between the Parties that Serbia and Montenegro has not claimed to have become a party to the Statute on any other basis than by membership in the United Nations.
-Therefore the question raised in this preliminary objection is simply whether or not the Applicant was a Member of the United Nations at the time when it instituted proceedings in the present case.
+50. The Court notes that it is, and has always been, common ground between the Parties that Serbia and Montenegro has not claimed to have become a party to the Statute on any other basis than by membership in the United Nations.
+Therefore the question raised in this first preliminary objection is simply whether or not the Applicant was a Member of the United Nations at the time when it instituted proceedings in the present case.

-52. In addressing the question whether Serbia and Montenegro had access to the Court under Article 35, paragraph 1, of the Statute, the Court will consider the arguments put forward in this case and any other legal issue which it deems relevant to consider with a view to arriving at its conclusion on this point, including the issues raised in the other cases referred to in paragraph 3 above.
+51. In addressing the question whether Serbia and Montenegro had access to the Court under Article 35, paragraph 1, of the Statute, the Court will consider the arguments put forward in this case and any other legal issue which it deems relevant to consider with a view to arriving at its conclusion on this point, including the issues raised in the other cases referred to in paragraph 3 above.

-53. The Court will first recapitulate the sequence of events relating to the legal position of Serbia and Montenegro vis-à-vis the United Nations - events already examined, so far as was necessary to the Court, in the context of another case (see Judgment in the case concerning Application for Revision, I.C.J.
+52. The Court will first recapitulate the sequence of events relating to the legal position of Serbia and Montenegro vis-à-vis the United Nations - events already examined, so far as was necessary to the Court, in the context of another case (see Judgment in the case concerning Application for Revision, I.C.J.
 Reports 2003, pp. 14-26, paras.
 24-53).

-54. In the early 1990s the Socialist Federal Republic of Yugoslavia, made up of Bosnia and Herzegovina, Croatia, Macedonia, Montenegro, Serbia and Slovenia, began to break up.
+53. In the early 1990s the Socialist Federal Republic of Yugoslavia, made up of Bosnia and Herzegovina, Croatia, Macedonia, Montenegro, Serbia and Slovenia, began to break up.
 On 25 June 1991 Croatia and Slovenia both declared independence, followed by Macedonia on 17 September 1991 and Bosnia and Herzegovina on 6 March 1992.
 On 22 May 1992, Bosnia and Herzegovina, Croatia and Slovenia were admitted as Members to the United Nations; as was the former Yugoslav Republic of Macedonia on 8 April 1993.

-55. On 27 April 1992 the "participants of the joint session of the SFRY Assembly, the National Assembly of the Republic of Serbia and the Assembly of the Republic of Montenegro" adopted a declaration, stating in pertinent parts:
+54. On 27 April 1992 the "participants of the joint session of the SFRY Assembly, the National Assembly of the Republic of Serbia and the Assembly of the Republic of Montenegro" adopted a declaration, stating in pertinent parts: